-On top of all that, David Robinson even called him the devil, but Rodman said David Robinson is a good guy, but they had different expectations from each other ever since Rodman arrived to the Spurs.
+On top of all that, David Robinson even called him the devil, but Rodman said David Robinson was a good guy, but they had different expectations from each other ever since Rodman arrived to the Spurs.
 Rodman didn't care how other people would portray his life not related to basketball and the NBA because he always came prepared and ready to win.
-However, that didn't sit well with the Spurs organization, which later established themselves as the most dominant teams in the last two decades.
+However, that didn't sit well with the Spurs organization, which later established itself as the most dominant team in the last two decades.

 "That's when Greg Popovich was the GM.
 He didn't like me at all.
 I wasn't the church-going guy, and David Robinson called me the devil.
 I said, okay, man, whatever.
 I said you didn't pay me to be f***ing nice.
 You paid me to win f***ing.
 I love David.
 He's a good guy, but Popovich wanted me to get out of there so bad, and he traded me to Chicago for Will Perdue straight up."